boguszpawlowski/Chassis/README.md

 ## Advantages

 - Dealing with nullability - your form model can accept null values as initial data, but the library will make sure that after validation, you can access non-nullable values, thus saving you the cumbersome process of null checking.
-- Unopinionated - the library is pure Kotlin (currently targeting JVM), thus you can use any view system you need.
+- Unopinionated - the library is pure Kotlin (currently only targeting JVM), thus you can use any view system you need.
 - Lightweight - the only dependency is the core coroutine library.
 - Conciseness - traditionally, when dealing with forms, you code can be quickly polluted by `updateLogin()`, `updateEmail()` etc. functions.
 The library has only one function for updating the state, leveraging `property reference` feature of Kotlin.
 - Support for async validation